JamesParrott/sDNA_GH/README.md

 datatokeep= 	  	List of field names for data to copy to output

 ###### [sDNA_Skim](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#skim-matrix) (sDNASkim)
-Skim Matrix.
 Skim Matrix outputs a table of inter-zonal mean distance (as defined by whichever sDNA Metric is chosen), allowing high spatial resolution sDNA models of accessibility to be fed into existing zone-base transport models.

 ###### [sDNA_Int_From_OD](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#integral-from-od-matrix-assignment-model) (sDNAIntegralFromOD)
 A simplified version of sDNA Integral geared towards use of an external Origin Destination matrix.
 Note that several other tools (including Integral) allow Origin Destination matrix input as well.

 The file must be formatted correctly, see Creating a zone table or matrix file.
 All geodesic and destination weights are replaced by values read from the matrix.
 The matrix is defined between sets of zones; polylines must contain text fields to indicate their zone.

 ###### [sDNA_Access_Map](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#specific-origin-accessibility-maps) (sDNAAccessibilityMap)
-Outputs accessibility maps for specific origins.
+Outputs accessibility maps for specific origins, including metric between each origin-destination, Euclidean path length and absolute diversion (difference between Euclidean path length and crow flight path length, similar to circuity, notated here as ‘Div’).

 The accessibility map tool also allows a list of origin polyline IDs to be supplied (separated by commas).
 Leave this parameter blank to output maps for all origins.
 If outputting “maps” for multiple origins, these will be output in the same feature class as overlapping polylines.
 It may be necessary to split the result by origin link ID in order to display results correctly.
 **[Advanced config options for sDNA geometry tools](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#advanced-config-options-for-sdna-integral-and-geometry-tools)**